Volvo EX30 review – an impressive budget EV

 Verdict – is the Volvo EX30 a good car?

 We really like the Volvo EX30, and that’s mainly because it's an all-electric model that offers so much for the kind of price you’d expect to pay for a petrol-powered small SUV.
 Aside from its eco-friendly credentials, based on the electric powertrain and extensive use of sustainable materials, the EX30 is fun-to-drive, well-built and its styling will be a hit with many buyers.
-Top versions also offer serious performance, but we just wish the infotainment setup was more user-friendly.
+Top versions also offer serious performance, but we just wish the infotainment setup was more user-friendly and polished.

 Volvo EX30 models, specs and alternatives